Spark and ScyllaDB

-Welcome to part 1 of an in-depth series of posts revolving around the integration of Spark and Scylla.
-In this series, we will delve into many aspects of a Scylla/Spark solution: from the architectures and data models of the two products, through strategies to transfer data between them and up to optimization techniques and operational best practices.
+Welcome to part 1 of an in-depth series of posts revolving around the integration of Spark and ScyllaDB.
+In this series, we will delve into many aspects of a Spark and ScyllaDB solution: from the architectures and data models of the two products, through strategies to transfer data between them and up to optimization techniques and operational best practices.

 The series will include many code samples which you are encouraged to run locally, modify and tinker with.
 The Github repo contains the

 docker-compose.yaml file which you can use to easily run everything locally.